yoiwa-personal/suid_sudo/README.md

 ## Overview

-This module enables Python/Ruby scripts to perform most of its works in the invoking user's non-root privilege, while employing root's power for a part of its job.
+This module enables Python/Ruby/Perl scripts to perform most of its works in the invoking user's non-root privilege, while employing root's power for a part of its job.

-In Unix-like systems, this kind of operation is achievable via "setuid" feature for the binary executables; however, there are operating systems which ignores "setuid" for interpreted scripts (e.g. Python, Ruby or Perl) for well-known security reasons.
+In Unix-like systems, this kind of operation is possible via "setuid" feature for binary executables; however, there are operating systems which ignores "setuid" for interpreted scripts (e.g. Python, Ruby or Perl) for well-known security reasons.
 This module emulates the "setuid" feature in cooperation with